You can essentially take this as a general list of recommendations.

 Semi-Retired Laptop II: Thinkpad T430 (TheseusPad).
 In contrast to the portability of the Gigabyte, the Thinkpad is durable - it’s a tank which has withstood over a decade’s use.
 It’s an old system I got and managed to spend more on upgrades (CPU/heatsink, upgraded storage/memory, upgraded display, etc. - not to mention the motherboard that blew up that had to be replaced) such that the total somehow manages to exceed what I paid for the Gigabyte laptop.

-Laptop(s): Thinkpad P52 and P53.
+Laptop: Thinkpad P53.
 While the P52 works out of the box (and that’s what I’m using as of writing this), the P53 has better specs but lacks a functional touchpad.
 Instead of fixing it, I’ll take a page from this article and learn to go without a mouse.
 I might as well also throw in being able to functionally use Dvorak in if I’m spending so much time learning to adjust how I use a computer.

 Hard Drives: SK Hynix Gold P31, and I’ve heard recommendations for SK Hynix SSDs in general.
 I’ll default to the following comments (not from me) to better explain why.